 Auxiliary segments or non-billable status codes must be used to produce invoices and itineraries and for any other administrative or accounting purposes.

-Repeated cancellation and rebooking is not permitted for any reason.
-Any costs incurred by Hawaiian for such activity may be charged back to the responsible TSP.
+Repeated cancellation and rebooking (“Churning”) is not permitted for any reason.
+Churning by the TSP shall be deemed to be a violation of this policy.

 - Cross Border Ticketing

 The TSP must ticket each booking in the corresponding BSP or ARC of the country which corresponds to the guest’s billing address.
 Hawaiian's commission structure differs by country, and circumventing those policies using any type of cross border ticketing method (including without limitation, by commission sharing, referral agreements, electronic transfer of PNRs, and unauthorized use of branch offices or satellite ticket printers) is strictly prohibited.
 If the TSP does not have a BSP or ARC located in such country, then TSP must contact Hawaiian, and Hawaiian may determine in its sole discretion whether the TSP may book in another BSP or ARC prior to ticketing.